MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/embedded-performance-best-practices.md

 This article provides recommendations for faster rendering of reports, dashboards, and tiles in your application.

 > [!Note]
 > Remember that loading time mainly depends on elements relevant to the report and data itself, including visuals, the size of the data, and the complexity of the queries and measures.
-For more information, refer to the [Power BI optimization guide](../../guidance/power-bi-optimization.md).
+For more information, see the [Power BI optimization guide](../../guidance/power-bi-optimization.md).

 ## Update tools and SDK packages